 LiveWell Dorset is an integrated health improvement and lifestyle service, that supports people across Bournemouth, Poole and Dorset to lead healthy lifestyles.
 We support people to stop smoking, cut down their alcohol intake, take part in more exercise, lose weight and/or eat more healthily.
 We do this in a few ways:

-LiveWell Dorset is run by Public Health Dorset, who work as a part of Bournemouth Borough Council, Borough of Poole Council and Dorset County Council.
-Public Health Dorset work to improve and protect the health of the whole population in Bournemouth, Poole and Dorset.
+LiveWell Dorset is run by Public Health Dorset, who work as a part of Dorset Council and BCP Council.
+Public Health Dorset work to improve and protect the health of the whole population of Dorset, Bournemouth, Christchurch and Poole.

 To do our job we need information about people’s health and wellbeing.
 This data comes directly from the people who use our service.
 We use this information to make sure the service we offer people is appropriate for them.
 We ask people for personal information when they join the service, then 3, 6 and 12 months after their sign-up date we’ll ask them for the same information again.
 This means we can understand what has or hasn’t worked for every one of our service users, and we can tailor their support in the future.
 By doing this, we can also look at the overall effectiveness of our service, to learn where we need to improve how we help people.